Tirbanibuline

 This section has been translated automatically.

-Tirbanibulin ointment should be applied in a thin layer to the treatment area of up to 25 cm2 once daily on the face or scalp for a treatment cycle of five consecutive days.
-Approximately eight weeks after the start of treatment, the therapeutic effect can be assessed.
+Tirbanibulin ointment should be applied in a thin layer to the treatment area of up to 25 cm2 over a treatment cycle of five consecutive days once a day on the treatment area on the face or scalp.
+The therapeutic effect can be assessed around eight weeks after the start of treatment.

-The treatment area should be cleaned with water and a mild soap before application and should then be dried.
-The ointment should then be squeezed from the disposable sachet onto a fingertip and applied in a thin layer evenly over the entire treatment area, up to a maximum of 25 cm2.
-It is recommended to apply the ointment daily at approximately the same time each day.
-The treated area should not be washed or touched for a period of about 8 hours.
+The treatment area should be cleaned with water and a mild soap before application and then dried.
+The ointment should then be squeezed out of the disposable sachet onto a fingertip and applied evenly in a thin layer to the entire treatment area up to a maximum of 25 cm2.
+It is recommended to apply the ointment at approximately the same time every day.
+The treated area should not be washed or touched for a period of approx. 8 hours.

 Caution: Wash hands with soap and water before and immediately after applying the ointment!